 - How does password hash sync work?
 Key takeaway: there is nothing you can change, here!

 - Duplicate UserPrincipalNames?
-Andreas talked about shadow attributes, and the key takeaway is: ensure that you have no duplicates in the local AD (perhaps using IDFix), and Azure AD will eventually settle on the correct values.
+Andreas talked about shadow attributes, and the key takeaway is: ensure that you have no duplicates in the local AD (perhaps using IDFix), and Microsoft Entra ID will eventually settle on the correct values.

 - Interforest risks?
-Key takeaway: treat your Azure AD Connect (from a security perspective) as you would a domain controller.
+Key takeaway: treat your Microsoft Entra Connect (from a security perspective) as you would a domain controller.

 - Quite a long explanation of how schema extensions are handled…you’ll need to watch the webinar recording to hear Andreas’ answers in full.